ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

    This is usually a sign of bad coupling between tests and implementation.

 1. Some large chunks of the system will very likely escape any form of testing (a consequence of `reason N°2.`) because of the impossibility to control their inputs and outputs.

+Regardless, writing tests after will probably be a lot of pain, especially if a higher-up dropped a decaying legacy project on your lap.
+In which case you should turn to experts, that will tell you how to effectively [test and manage complexity of legacy codebase (remember code without tests)](https://youtu.be/P_6eDL1aqtA?si=DieijfL9LdZeWTlj).

 ### Writing Tests And Code At The Same Time